airpair/using-es6-harmony-with-nodejs/post.md

 Synopsis
-> ES6 is the latest version of JavaScript.
-Coming from a love for `CoffeeScript`, many of its new features which are similar but a bit less radical than Coffee have been enough for me to get back into normal JS.
+> ES6 (a.k.a ES2015) is the latest version of JavaScript.
+Coming from a
+love for `CoffeeScript`, many of its new features which are similar but a bit less radical than Coffee have been enough for me to get back into normal JS.
 This post covers how to setup ES6 for anyone that wants to use ECMAScript6 with NodeJS and explores a few of the features I was initially excited about, from the perspective of a recovering Coffee junkie.

 ** \* This post was originally published Oct 2014, was slightly updated Aug 2015 and is due round Nov/Dec for a major opinionated re-write exploring